 Third party anti spam software for Exchange 2013 should also scan outbound emails.
 This is to check no outbound emails contain content that could be considered spam by an over-zealous inbound filter and be reported to a global blacklist agency – the consequence of which could be the organization´s IP address is added to a blocklist.
 This is a feature absent from Microsoft´s proprietary anti spam filters, unless the organization pays extra for an Advanced Threat Protection (APT) package.

 The significance of outbound scanning should not be underestimated.
 If an organization´s IP address is blacklisted after spam or malware has been identified by another user´s inbound email filter, it may not only affect the organization´s ability to send and receive emails.
 It could affect access to their website too and any other operation that involves the DNS server.

-For MSPs not subscribing to an Exchange Online Protection package or a third party anti spam software for Exchange 2013, the consequences can be devastating.
+For MSPs not subscribing to an Advanced Threat Protection package or a third party anti spam software for Exchange 2013, the consequences can be devastating.
 If one of an MSP´s clients has their IP address blocked, and other clients of the MSP are sharing the same IP address, all the clients with the shared IP address will experience the same problems.